 I don’t want you to take the road warrior sobriquet too literally, but it is clear that we now need to have access to emergency supplies of food and water when we travel.
 Find some room in your carry on bag for a couple of protein or granola bars or some bags of nuts, raisins or trail mix.
 Anything that is shelf stable, low in sugar and high in nutrients will do.
 And bottled water is critical.
 Always leave a moment to stop at a shop beyond the security checkpoint and pick up a bottle or two of water.

-For the umpteenth time: Airport clubs are the single best investment you can make in your own comfort, productivity and sanity on the road.
+If you travel a lot, Airport club lounges are the single best investment you can make in your own comfort, productivity and sanity on the road.
 They are oases of calm in the maelstrom and they give you access to comfy chairs, workspace, beverages, televisions and Internet access.
 At a minimum, make sure you’re a member of the club sponsored by the airline you fly the most frequently.
-And consider joining Priority Pass: For prices as low as $99 a year for a pay per visit plan or $399 a year for unlimited free access, you’ll have entrée to 500 lounges around the world.
+And consider joining Priority Pass: For prices as low as $99 a year for a pay per visit plan or $4699 a year for unlimited free access, you’ll have entrée to 500 lounges around the world.